stffrdhrn/or1k-toolchain-build/readme.md

 # OpenRISC build and release scripts

 This project contains a set of scripts and docker images for building toolchain releases for the OpenRISC platform.
-Once the builds are done it will upload release artifacts to [github](https://github.com/openrisc/or1k-gcc/releases).
+Once the builds are done we upload release artifacts to [github](https://github.com/openrisc/or1k-gcc/releases).

 If you are not a release maintainer you probably don't need this.
-You can just binaries from our release page mentioned above.
+You can get binaries from our release page mentioned above.

 ## Building the toolchain